using kubernete jobs for one off ingestion of csv's

 - Train models using transfer learning techniques

-- Deploy specialized models based on our general-purpose pretrained model
+- Deploy specialized models based on a general-purpose pretrained model

 - Configure and tune models for specific use cases

-A later post will cover how to implement these capabilities, starting with a simple example that demonstrates the core workflow.
+A later post will cover actually implementing these, starting with a simple example of the core workflow.

 Data Ingesting

-The data itself is quite simple, and will look contain something along the likes of these columns:
+The data itself is quite simple and will contain something along the likes of these columns:

 - 'call_id'